Phenomenological Rotating Extension of Black Holes with Primary Scalar Hair: Shadow Signatures in Beyond Horndeski Gravity: Concluding Remarks

 An important result of our analysis is the distinct phenomenological role played by scalar hair compared to rotation.
 While the spin parameter $a$ primarily controls asymmetry and displacement of the shadow, the scalar hair parameter $Q$ predominantly rescales the photon region and alters the effective photon-sphere structure.
 This difference leads to a characteristic interplay between $(a,Q)$, generating partial degeneracies in shadow observables.
 In particular, certain combinations of positive scalar hair and higher spin can mimic Kerr-like distortions, while negative scalar hair can counteract spin-induced asymmetries.
 A central novelty of the present analysis is the explicit identification and quantification of this degeneracy between rotation and primary scalar hair.

-Modeling M87* as a rotating black hole with primary scalar hair, we confronted the theory with the current EHT constraints on the circularity deviation, angular diameter, and axis ratio.
-We found that the circularity bound $\Delta C \le 0.1$ and the axis ratio constraint $1 < D_x \lesssim 4/3$ are satisfied across the full explored parameter space for $\vartheta_{\mathrm{o}}=17^\circ$.
-The angular diameter constraint $\theta_d = 42 \pm 3~\mu{\rm as}$, however, restricts the allowed $(a,Q)$ region more significantly, especially for $Q>0$.
-The scalar-hair-induced deviations in $\theta_d$ are typically of order $\mathcal{O}(\mu{\rm as})$, placing them close to the current observational sensitivity.
+Adopting M87* as a representative case within this framework, we confronted the model with the current EHT constraints on the circularity deviation, angular diameter, and axis ratio.
+We found that the circularity bound $\Delta C\le 0.1$ and the axis ratio constraint $1<D_{x}\lesssim 4/3$ are satisfied across the full explored parameter space for $\vartheta_{\mathrm{o}}=17^{\circ}$.
+The angular diameter constraint $\theta_{d}=42\pm 3~\mu{\rm as}$, however, provides the strongest restriction on the $(a,Q)$ parameter space, especially for $Q>0$.
+The scalar-hair-induced deviations in $\theta_{d}$ are typically of order $\mathcal{O}(\mu{\rm as})$, placing them close to the current observational sensitivity.

-These findings demonstrate that present EHT data do not exclude rotating black holes with primary scalar hair in beyond Horndeski gravity, but they already constrain the parameter space in a nontrivial manner.
+These findings demonstrate that present EHT data do not exclude rotating black holes with primary scalar hair in beyond Horndeski gravity, but they already provide nontrivial constraints on the parameter space.
 At the same time, the small magnitude of the deviations highlights the need for improved angular resolution and multi-observable analyses in order to break the degeneracy between scalar hair and rotation.
 Future facilities such as the next-generation EHT and space-based VLBI missions are expected to significantly reduce uncertainties in shadow diameter and shape, potentially allowing for direct discrimination between Kerr and scalar-hairy configurations.

 In summary, black hole shadows provide a powerful probe of strong-field gravity beyond the Kerr paradigm.
-The rotating primary scalar-hairy solutions studied here offer a theoretically consistent and observationally testable framework within beyond Horndeski gravity.
+The rotating primary scalar-hairy configurations considered in this work offer a physically consistent and observationally testable framework within beyond Horndeski gravity.
 As horizon-scale imaging continues to improve, such models will play an essential role in translating precision observations into constraints on the fundamental degrees of freedom of gravity.